-How seniors can prepare for a natural disaster and evacuation
+How to prepare for a natural disaster and an evacuation

 “Caring for yourself and/or for a loved one can be hard - don’t let a natural disaster and evacuation add to this.
 Let’s be prepared,” adds Joanna Harrison, Executive Director of Seniors Specialized Care Services with Interior Health.